 These days, a lot of people seem to think social media is synonymous with marketing.

-But social media is just another marketing tactic… Just another way to spread the word about your product or service.
+But social media is just another promotional marketing tactic… Just another way to spread the word about your product or service.
 There are dozens of other tactics you should consider once you’ve devised a clear brand strategy.

 Insight first, then execution.
 Strategy then tactics.
+One without the other is like a Ferrari without a throttle.

-Once again, the internet complicates matters… Where there used to be just four or five you now have dozens… Content marketing, You Tube videos, paid search, Facebook posts, Twitter, Snapchat and a hundred other online options complicate the mix.
+Once again, the internet complicates matters… Where there used to be just four or five choices, you now have dozens… Content marketing, You Tube videos, paid search, Facebook posts, Twitter, Snapchat and a hundred other online options complicate the tactical marketing mix.
 The marketing landscape isn’t so much a landscape these days, as it is a landslide.
 Most business owners are overwhelmed by all the “marketing opportunities” out there.

 And don’t forget packaging, which has always been lumped into this category.
-If you’re doing business exclusively online, your website is, essentially, the packaging.
+If you’re doing business exclusively online, your ecommerce website is, essentially, the packaging.

 So that’s a brief on the traditional 4P’s of marketing.
 Think you can afford to ignore any of them?